WesleyBryie/ChumBucket/wiki/faq.md

 * Fitgirl's repacks are taking a hecking long time to install.
 Why?
  > Fitgirl's repacks are extremely compressed, so they'll take a long time to decompress and will take several hours to install, even on a beefy system.
 They are intended for people with *very* slow or data-capped internet, in order to give them a chance to download a game in a timely manner or without blowing through their data cap.
 If you have a strong internet connection, you may try downloading the original release from which the repack was created (whether it's a Scene release, P2P, or GOG) or another repacker's repack in order to avoid the super long installation times.

-* Why does the cracked game I just installed bring up the store page?
+* Why does the cracked game I just installed bring up the store page or crash with `missing .dll` error messages?
- > Either you didn't apply the crack or your antivirus deleted the cracks.
-If you installed a scene release (CODEX, CPY, SKIDROW, HOODLUM, etc), read the section below for how to apply the crack.
+ > Either you didn't apply the crack files or your antivirus deleted the cracks.
+If you installed a scene release (CODEX, CPY, SKIDROW, HOODLUM, etc) or other non-Scene release like EMPRESS', read the section below for how to apply the crack.
 If you've applied the crack but you're still being prompted to buy the game, check your antivirus, as it may have quarantined the crack files.
 Set an exception for the game install directory and the original download directory.
-If you installed a repack, then the crack should have been applied automatically, check your antivirus quarantine/exclusion settings as previously stated.
+If you installed a repacked (like fitgirl, xatab, elamigos, dodi, etc), then the crack should have been applied automatically, check your antivirus quarantine/exclusion settings as previously stated.

 * How do I install a pirated game and apply the crack?
  > If your download yielded a set of rar files in parts (in a sequence of `.r00`, `.r01`, `.r02`, etc.), then simply find the non-numbered `.rar` file, right click on it, and click `extract here`.
 Example image: https://i.imgur.com/WhaFCSu.jpg.